 You add skip conditions to your output node under its 'Skip conditions' panel.
 There you specify the condition when it should be skipped (e.g. if the variable for flavor has already been set), and where it should skip to, i.e. which transition to follow after the output has been skipped.

-The page How to build a slot filling flow shows how to build a flow that can handle coffee orders and it uses skip conditions to avoid redundant questions.
+The page Skip Conditions shows how to build a flow that can handle coffee orders and it uses skip conditions to avoid redundant questions.

 Output parameters can be used to provide your app with information that has no place in the regular answer text.
 For example, suppose a bot can provide weather information in a mobile app.
 The answer text of an output might contain a humanlike description of the weather (It's quite sunny in Amsterdam at the moment, make sure to wear sunscreen!).
 But in addition to that, the app could display a widget with more detailed weather info.
 The information that needs to be displayed in the widget could be passed on as JSON in an output parameter.
 Each output node can have as many output parameters as you like, each parameter needs to have a name and a String as value.

-You add output parameter to your output node under its 'Output Parameters' panel.
+You add output parameter to your output node under its 'Output Parameters' panel shown here.

 Each output node has a separate URL field.
 This URL is included as a separate field in your bot's response.
-The frontend application can use this field to for example automatically open a webpage.
+The frontend application can use this field to automatically open a webpage, for example.
 The same is true for 'emotions': each answer text can have an emotion associated with it.
 This emotion is included as a separate field in your bot's response and can for example be used by frontends that display avatars.

 For more technical details on how applications can connect to your bot and Teneo's response format, please refer to Connect to your bot.